New: Get Kurby insights right inside Zillow, Trulia, and Redfin

 Is Fort Collins a good place to retire?

-Fort Collins, CO has crime rates that vary by neighborhood.
+Fort Collins, CO has a below-average violent crime rate, which is a positive sign for retirees.
 The median home value is $465,000 (national avg: $281,900).
 Air quality averages AQI 54.
 Use our neighborhood-level data to find the best pockets within the city for retirement.

 Find Your Perfect Retirement Neighborhood in Fort Collins